SAP-samples/btp-data-to-value-workshop/README.md

 - An SAP Analytics Cloud tenant.(Trial version is fine)

 ### Knowledge Prerequisites
-For the day 2 of the workshop, we have covered two machine learning scenarios,
+For the day 2 of the bootcamp, we have covered two machine learning scenarios,
 - one for book recommendation with SAP HANA Machine Learning
 - the other for book genre clustering with sklearn.